 Mail & Guardian proves itself to be a source of destruction of apartheid memory, once again

-THIS MORNING I awoke to a social media post by veteran journalist Marianne Thamm.
-One would expect a journalist whose social media campaigns, often on behalf of the Daily Maverick, suggest she is more than capable of checking her sources, to be a source of truth.
+THIS MORNING I awoke to social media by a veteran journalist, reposting the words of a KZN academic about one of the seminal moments of my generation, an event known as Purple Rain.
+One would expect a journalist whose writing, often on behalf of a major weekly, suggest she is more than capable of checking her sources, to be a source of truth.

 What follows is an abject lesson in why apartheid memory is slipping away from a generation moving into senility and old age.

-“On this day in 1985 woman in Cape Town marched down Adelaide Street to protest against the deployment of soldiers in townships.
+Yet another faux pas was revealed: “On this day in 1985 women in Cape Town marched down Adelaide Street (sic) to protest against the deployment of soldiers in townships.
 They were sprayed by the police with Purple Rain.”

-I inboxed Mahomed, only to receive a link back pointing to a Mail and Guardian article supposedly by one Moira Levy
+I inboxed the academic only to receive a link back pointing to a Mail and Guardian article supposedly by one Moira Levy

 The image itself is cropped from the same image I scanned from Die Suid-Afrikaan for the Wikimedia Foundation, along with its South African National Library stamp and date, November 1989.